PockyBum522/net-avalonia-template/README.md

 My personal template to spin up a new Avalonia .NET 7+ solution

 # Features

-~* Dark theme (Heavily modified SelenMetroDark, I don't remember where I originally got it.)~
+* Dark theme (I think Avalonia does this on its own.)

 ~* Autofac~